European Foundation

 Use of measure

-Nearly 50,000 people from the most vulnerable groups will receive a hot lunch after January 1, 2021.
-The provision of uninterrupted service by municipalities will be possible after the government approves the Managing Authority of the Operational Program for Food and / or Basic Material Assistance from the Fund for European Assistance to the Most Deprived Persons in Bulgaria for the period 2014 - 2020 to conclude contracts for the provision of grants in the amount of up to 5 percent above the determined budget of the operational program.
+Nearly 50,000 people from the most vulnerable groups will receive a hot lunch after 1 January 2021.
+The provision of uninterrupted service by municipalities will be possible after the government approves the Managing Authority of the Operational Program for Food and / or Basic Material Assistance from the Fund for European Assistance to the Most Deprived Persons in Bulgaria for the period 2014 - 2020.
+By doing so, they will conclude contracts for the provision of grants up to 5 percent above the determined budget of the operational program.

-It is expected that the additional resource will be sufficient for the gradual conclusion and refinancing of about 200 contracts with municipalities, which will allow the provision of hot lunch to continue from January 1, 2021 without interruption.
+It is expected that the additional resources will be sufficient for the gradual conclusion and refinancing of about 200 contracts with municipalities, which will allow the provision of hot lunch to continue from 1 January 2021 without interruption.

 Target groups